sumbach/modern-cljs/doc/tutorial-14.md

 </html>
 ```

-Reload the [shopping URI][2] and click the `Calculate` button
+Reload the [shopping URL][2] and click the `Calculate` button
 again.
-You receive a plain `Page not found` text from the server.
+You receive a plain `Page not found` response from the server.
 You
-also see the `localhost:3000/shopping` URI in the address bar of your
+also see the `localhost:3000/shopping` URL in the address bar of your
-browser instead of the previous `localhost:3000/shopping.html` URI.
+browser instead of the previous `localhost:3000/shopping.html` URL.

-In the [Tutorial 3 - CLJ based http-server - ][5] we used
+In [Tutorial 3 - Ring and Compojure][5] we used
 [Compojure][6] to define the application's routes as follows:

 ```clojure